Saturday, April 27, 2019

 After many twists and turns before I ended up in Hamilton and met my wife who is actually half Italian and half Ukrainian.
 One of her uncles was a Ukrainian lawyer whose father was a Ukrainian Greek Orthodox priest whose church, St Vladimir's I was married in.
 Of course I gained some Ukrainian aunts.
 Definitely got to appreciate Ukrainian food.

 Steve was actually my barber with the longest hair cutting relationship.
 In Haliburton I had two barbers.
-At university I wasn't sure who they were, but do remember I met my wife outside their shop.
+At university in Guelph I wasn't sure who they were, but do remember I first met my wife outside their shop.
 As I worked different parts of the province I had some good barbers--I remember one Italian barber in Oakville that I went out of my way to visit and also another one in the town of Hagersville, but I was on the move all the time and two reliable barbers actually retired on me.

 Getting hair cut is a drain on the pocket book and often inconvenient.
 I would sometimes get up early on Saturdays to be first in line otherwise would have to wait one or two hours.
 At one stage my wife volunteered.
 She would usually comment on my hair cuts--too short, too long or too uneven and I trusted and valued her judgment.
 Eventually decided it was cheaper, more convenient and even more satisfying to trust my hair cuts to my wife.